-Pumpkin — so delish you'd barely know you are "eating your vegetables!"
+Pumpkin—so delish you'd barely know you are "eating your vegetables!"

-Plus, it's plenty delicious!
+It's plenty delicious!

-Canned pumpkin is available year-round but you can only buy fresh pumpkin in the autumn.
-Truth is, canned is just as healthy — but you know, it's lots of fun to cook up what you've scooped from your Halloween pumpkin!
+Canned pumpkin is available year-round, but you can only buy fresh pumpkin in the autumn.
+Truth is, canned is just as healthy—but you know, it's lots of fun to cook up what you've scooped from your Halloween pumpkin!
 Look online for creative ways to cook and try roasting the seeds for a tasty snack or to toss into a salad.